itselectroz/sustainable-daily/README.md

 ## Contributing to the project

-This section outlines the guidelines we follow when contributing code to the repository, including our processes and policies for
+This section outlines the guidelines we follow when contributing code to the repository, including our processes and policies for:

 - developing new features
 - coding styles and conventions